5 Questions to Ask Your Teen to Motivate Them Without Annoying Them

 Powerful Question #5: What would you go for this year if you knew you couldn’t fail or be rejected?

 Fear of rejection in teens is real and raw.
-But as many of us know, rejection is inevitable for everyone, especially the most successful.
+But as many know, rejection is inevitable for everyone, especially the most successful.
 As parents, we need to encourage failure.
 Encourage rejection.
 Because on the other side of rejection is growth and redirection.

 The best way to prepare for rejection is to be rejected.
 Over and over.
 To build up resilience.